 Budapest is the capital city of Hungary and it belongs to the Schengen zone of countries.
-If you belong to one of the non-visa exempt countries, then you will have to apply for Schengen visa ahead of time, before arriving in Budapest.
-Learn all about Schengen visa and how to successfully apply for one.
+If you belong to one of the non-visa exempt countries, then you will have to apply for a Schengen visa ahead of time, before arriving in Budapest.
+Learn all about the Schengen visa and how to successfully apply for one.

 No visa or online authorization is required for citizens with a European Union passport.

 Don’t forget to apply and insured your trip to Budapest with travel insurance.
 We always insure our trip against flight cancellations and delays including medical emergencies.
-You can insure your trip for less then $4 USD a day.
+You can insure your trip for less than $4 USD a day.
 Get insurance quotes below

 Official Currency of Hungary